 In extreme cases, people with cholera can die of dehydration or shock.
 Apart from dehydration and shock, some other complications of cholera are:

-Low potassium levels – People suffering from cholera lose important minerals like potassium through their stool.
-Low levels of potassium damage the heart and nerve functioning which can be fatal.
+Low potassium levels – People suffering from cholera lose essential minerals like potassium through their stool—low levels of potassium damage the heart and nerve functioning, which can be fatal.

 Typical Signs of Dehydration